LICK OBSERVATORY IS NOW OPEN TO THE PUBLIC!

 https://spg.ucolick.org/cgi-bin/ShaneTAC/login.cgi

-Proposals to use the Shane telescope for education will also be accepted.
-In these proposals, please fill out the normal cover sheet.
-In lieu of the full pdf proposal, with the components listed above, an education proposal should include information about the course or program:
+For proposals to use the Shane for education purposes: Please fill out the standard cover sheet.
+In lieu of a proposal, an educational proposal should include information about the course or program the observations will support:

-• Primary goals of the observing time and typical program (1-2 paragraphs or point-form)
+• Primary goals of observing time and a typical observing program (1-2 paragraphs or bullet points)

-• List of the trained observers who will be leading the observing
+• List of experienced observers who will manage the program targets and data

 Graduate Student Applications: Graduate students are eligible to apply for 3-m observing time.
 A letter must accompany each proposal from the faculty sponsor stating the student is qualified to carry out the project.
 Please email the letter to gcoolidge@ucolick.org, and be sure the subject line says “Graduate Student Shane Proposal.”